jreijn/spring-comparing-template-engines/README.md

-#Comparing Spring MVC Template engines
+#Comparing Template engines for Spring MVC

 This is a demo project to show the differences among several Java template engines in combination with Spring MVC.
 Template engines used in this project are: